 1. IMPORTANT INFORMATION AND WHO WE ARE

 PURPOSE OF THIS PRIVACY NOTICE

-PUSH ENTERTAINMENT LIMITED is the controller and responsible for your personal data (collectively referred to as “PUSH”, “we”, “us” or “our” in this privacy notice).
+As stated above PUSH ENTERTAINMENT LIMITED is the data controller and is responsible for your personal data.

 We have appointed a data privacy manager who is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact our data privacy manager using the details set out below.

 You may contact PUSH ENTERTAINMENT LIMITED’s data privacy manager at:

 Postal address: Alpha House, 4 Greek Street, Stockport SK3 8AB (c/o Booth Ainsworth LLP).